vjaramillo/churn_analysis/Readme.md

     STATS_arr = np.vstack([STATS_arr, stats_v])
 ```

-The network was retrained using as input data:
+Then the network was retrained using as input data:

 ```python
 X_norm = np.hstack([X_mnorm, X_dnorm, STATS_arr])
 ```

-however, not significant accuracy increase was perceived.
+however, not significant accuracy increase was perceived, indicating that or either the new data was not statistically significant or that in reality more training sets are required.

+Is important to notice that a hyperparameter grid search could be performed, in order to optimize the performance of the model.
+Such search was not conducted due to lack of time.

 ### Random Forest Classifier

 As an approach to solve the issue of overfitting suffered by the NN, a random forest classifier was trained.

-First, the data was prepared for the RandomForest
+First, the data was prepared for the RandomForest.

+A dataframe with sales per month prior to last register was created.
 Each column sales_i of the dataframe, is the client sales -i months before the last report.
 In total, the maximum amount of monthtly registers is 49, however this is not true for every client, so for some entries there will be zeros.

-In addition, the statistical parameters of the monthly sales are included.
+In addition, the statistical parameters of the monthly sales were included.

-The statistical parameters considered are:
+The statistical parameters considered were:

 * Mean
 * Standard deviation